Two models of double descent for weak features: Gaussian model

-In the remainder of this section, we analyze the risk of $\hat\vbeta$ in the case where the distribution of $\vx$ is the standard normal in $\R^D$, and then specialize the risk under particular selection models for $T$.
-The Gaussian model was also studied by \citet{breiman1983many}, although their analysis is restricted to the case where the number of variables used $p$ is always at most $n$; our analysis will also consider the $p \geq n$ regime.
-We show that the ``interpolating'' $p \geq n$ regime is preferred to the ``classical'' $p \leq n$ regime in our model.
+In this section, our analysis assumes a model in which $(\vx,\epsilon)$ follows a standard multivariate Gaussian distribution.
+This Gaussian model was also studied by \citet{breiman1983many}, although their analysis is restricted to the case where the number of variables used $p$ is always at most $n$; our analysis will also consider the $p \geq n$ regime.